aflin/rampart/docs/source/sql-set.rst

     allow for efficient indirect access.
 At the top level there will be 16 directories, 0 through 9 and a through f.
 When you create the directory for indirects you can precreate these directories, or use them as mount points.
-You should make sure that the Texis user has permissions to the directories.
-Added in version 03.00.940520000
+You should make sure that the current user has permissions to the directories.

-triggermode
+triggerMode
 """""""""""

     This setting changes the way that the command is treated when creating a trigger.
-The default behavior is that the command will be executed with an extra arg, which is the filename of the table containing the records.
+The default behavior is that the command will be executed with an extra argument, which is the filename of the table containing the records.
 If ``triggermode`` is set to 1 then the strings ``$db`` and ``$table`` are replaced by the database and table in that database containing the records.
 This allows any program which can access the database to retrieve the values in the table without custom coding.

-paramchk
+paramChk
 """"""""
     Enables or disables the checking of parameters in the SQL statement.
     By default it is enabled, which will cause any unset parameters to cause an error.
-If paramchk is set to 0 then unset parameters will not cause an error, and will be ignored.
+If paramchk is set to ``false`` then unset parameters will not cause an error, and will be ignored.
 This lets a single complex query be given, yet parameter values need only be supplied for those clauses that should take effect on the query.